Laboratory accreditation audits

 Internal quality control

 Laboratories have complex quality control processes and monitor the performance of laboratory equipment and procedures carefully.
 For example, laboratories test standard control samples as well as samples from patients.
 These control samples contain known concentrations of particular analytes, so the samples act as a built-in check that the testing process and equipment are operating correctly.
+Patient results are not released until these internal quality control samples have been assessed.
 Records of internal quality control are examined as part of the accreditation process.

 External quality assurance

 Laboratories are required to participate in external quality assurance programs for each type of test performed.
 In these programs, an independent external body sends samples to laboratories for testing.
 The external body knows the levels of the particular analytes in the samples – e.g. cholesterol level – but the laboratory does not.
 The laboratory tests the samples in the same way as patient samples and then submits the results to the external body for review.

 The external body provides composite reports to all participating laboratories comparing their results to results of other laboratories in Australia.
 These reports are reviewed by technical assessors at accreditation audits.

 Performance monitoring and improvement